 ☞ Detailed japchae recipe

-1. Slice the vegetables into bite-sized pieces.
+1. Slice the vegetables into bite-size pieces.
 Also, boil the bean sprouts at this time.

 2. Stir-fry the vegetables, in the order of lighter colored to darker colored ingredients.
 You may also choose to brown some meat or prepare thinly sliced fried egg for garnish at this time.